Francesco146/revanced-for-dummies/README.md

 # ReVanced Patcher Framework Docs for New Developers

-Welcome to my **ReVanced Patcher Framework Documentation**!
 This repository is designed to provide comprehensive documentation and guidance to help new developers get started with the ReVanced Patcher framework.
-Whether you're just getting started or looking to dive deeper into patching Android applications, this guide is for you.

 ## Table of Contents